NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 ## The Son took on a human substance
 ## The Son emptied himself
 ## The Son is still a man

+[^coequal]: Being equal in essence.
+No one is more of less "God", however in the cooperation between the persons of God, there is a certain hierarchy of authority and responsibility.
+[^coeternal]: All if the are eternal.
+None has a beginning nor an end.
+[^cosubstantial]: **Cosibstantial** means consisting of the same substance or essence.
+Substance is whatever makes a being what it is.
+For example the human substance is what makes a person human.
+[^hypostasis]: **Hypostasis** means a person, the identity and conscious personhood of someone.
+It is what answers the question "Who is it?"
+[^ousia]: **Ousia**, often translated being, essence, substance or nature, is the essential being of something.
+It answers the question "What is it?"
+Humans have the human ousia.
+Dogs have the canine ousia.
+Cats have the feline ousia.
+God has the divine ousia.
+[^tangible]: **Tangible**: Being able to be touched.